WHD-Lab/Post-Selective-Inference/README.md

 6. Init and populate submodules: ``git submodule update --init``

 7. Don’t use the latest version of Python it will not work.
 Use the older version.
-Create a new python3 virtual environment: ``virtualenv env3 -p python3.9``
+Create a new python3 virtual environment: ``virtualenv env3 -p python3.9`` **Make sure you have virtualenv installed, and it's installed in python3.9 environment**

 8. Active the environment: ``env3/Scripts/activate`` If it doesn’t work try ``env3\Scripts\activate``